My hang-gliding love-affair

 I’d had a few incredible years, going to astonishing places around the world, enjoying wonderful fun and unbelievable camaraderie, doing things most folk would never dream of doing.

 In the end, the decision was easy.
-I never flew it again, sold the glider the following month, and that was the end of my hang-gliding love affair.
+I sold the glider the following month, never flew it again, and that was the end of my hang-gliding love affair.

 ~ Terence Milbourn